+Note: 1 - on-going approval of Northrail

+2 - acquired by Northrail

+3 - privatized

+From the above table, about 17% or 78,627 m2 of the total area of Northrail Luzon Railway Corp. is affected by the proposed NSCR Project while 41% or 533,069 m2 is affected within the property of the Manila Railroad Co.

+The Valenzuela depot which is a property of the National Food Authority (NFA) has a total area of 13.822 hectares that is going to be purchased for use as depot and station.
+However, the DOTr requested for the subdivision plan only for Lot 11-B-3 containing an area of about 58,106 m2.

 12.1.3 Cost of Structures

-The structures were categorized by the materials used in their construction.
-These are light, semi-concrete and concrete materials.
-With these categories, information were gathered from (a) Schedule of building costs from the Assessors’ Office of Manila & Caloocan City which was provided by the City Assessor; (b) Construction cost price data from “525 Construction and Development”, a construction contractor; (c) Construction material prices from two (2) construction material outlet/hardware store, (d) City/Municipal Engineer’s Office of Manila & Caloocan (Annexes __ and __); and (e) Bill of Quantities (BOQ) report of accredited appraiser Topconsult that did the BOQ for “legal” structures as per DOTr requirement.
+The structures costs information were gathered from (a) Schedule of building costs from the Assessors’ Office of Manila & Caloocan City which was provided by the City Assessor; (b) Construction cost price data from “525 Construction and Development”, a construction contractor; (c) Construction material prices from two (2) construction material outlet/hardware stores, (d) City/Municipal Engineer’s Office of Manila & Caloocan; and (e) Bill of Quantities (BOQ) report of accredited appraiser Topconsult that did the BOQ for “legal” structures as per DOTr requirement.
 The DMS team noted that comparison of BOQ and construction contractor estimates per square meter were almost similar and these were used to estimate ISF structure costs.

 Interviews with the PAPs during the conduct of the DMS were also done.
 They were asked about the amount they spent in acquiring their real property and/or made improvements (structure, etc.) and on what year they were acquired and/or constructed.
 Moreover, some were also asked about their selling or asking price based on current construction materials and labor costs.
 However, responses gathered here were very few.